 Locals love to hang out in drinking establishments.
 Blame it on the long winter, when folks need to huddle together somewhere warm.
 Blame it on summer, when sunny days make beer gardens and sidewalk patios so splendid.

 Beer is the drink of choice.
-No surprise, since Chicago is home to more breweries than any other US city.
+No surprise given Chicago is home to more breweries than any other US city.
 Grab a seat in a neighborhood taproom, and you’ll be conversing about the Bears or the mayor in no time.
 You might even get offered a shot of Malört.
 It’s a local liquor famous for tasting awful.
 Downing one is a Chicago rite of passage.

 Use the Pedway